renemarc/balena-airthingswave/README.md

 WAVES_ADDR_3  cc:78:ab:00:00:0c
 ```

 The Waves names are used as MQTT topic prefixes, so name them however you prefer.
-If you have more than one Wave that you want to query, do modify the [`config.yaml`](./config.yaml) file to add more entries.
+If you have more than one Wave that you want to query, do modify the [`./config.yaml`](./config.yaml) file to add more entries.

 Which MAC address to use?
-Leave that empty for now and [proceed to the first run below. ⬇️](#first-run)
+Leave that empty for now and [proceed to the first run below. ⬇️](#first-run-)

 ### First run 🏃